philipturner/openmm-metal/README.md

 # OpenMM Metal Plugin

 This plugin adds the Metal platform that accelerates [OpenMM](https://openmm.org) on Metal 3 GPUs.
 It supports Apple, AMD, and Intel GPUs running macOS 13\* or higher.
-The current implementation uses Apple's Metal compatiblity layer (`cl2metal`) to translate Metal kernels to AIR.
+The current implementation uses Apple's OpenCL compatiblity layer (`cl2metal`) to translate OpenCL kernels to AIR.
 Its current focus is implementing patches for OpenMM's code base that improve performance on macOS.
 It distributes the patches in a way easily accessible to most users, who would otherwise wait for them to be upstreamed.
 As a beta version of the patches, this may cause unexpected bugs or performance regressions.

 > \* The current version supports macOS Monterey.
 Ventura will only be required after the transition to Metal.